 Malabsorption of sugars

-Malabsorption describe the difficulty in digesting and absorbing nutrients from foods.
-Fructose Intolerance refers to the suboptimal absorption of fructose, which can arise in young children due to a limited or overwhelmed transport protein system or too much fructose in the diet.
-Fructose is a monosaccharide (single sugar unit) which does not need digestion by enzymes before is can be absorbed.
-Ordinary sugar, called sucrose, is a disaccharide (two sugar units) and does need digesting before it can be absorbed.
-Sucrose is made of one fructose unit and one glucose unit and so sugar itself may give rise to similar symptoms.
+Malabsorption describes the difficulty in enzymatic digestion (breaking food down) and subsequent absorption (into he blood stream via the liver) of nutrients from food.
+Fructose Intolerance refers to the limited absorption of fructose, either due to limits in the transport system or too much fructose in the diet.
+Fructose is a simple sugar, which does not need enzymatic digestion before is can be absorbed.
+Sucrose, commonly know as sugar, is a two sugar units and needs enzymatic digesting before it can be absorbed.
+Sucrose is made of one fructose unit and one glucose unit and so consuming excess sugar itself may give rise to similar symptoms.